 While he was no longer producing new work, Roth always made the news cycle each autumn when the Nobel Prize winners were set to be announced.
 It would be a running joke that the Swedish panel would snub America’s greatest living writer every year.
 “He’s not terribly politically correct, you know, and they are,” said Harold Bloom.
 By the time they gave the prize for literature to Bob Dylan in 2016, Roth had accepted the injustice.
 When asked what he thought of it, he said, “It’s okay, but next year I hope Peter, Paul, and Mary get it.”

-Still, he would win every other major literary prize and was highly honored in his final years, his influence and legacy without question.
+Still, he would win every other major literary prize and was highly honored in his final years.
 In 2011, President Barack Obama gave him a National Humanities Medal.
 “How many young people learned to think,” Obama said, pausing for dramatic effect, “by reading the exploits of Portnoy and his complaints?”